ascespade/moeen/docs/DEVELOPER_GUIDE.md

 // Use enums for constants
 enum UserRole {
-  PATIENT = 'patient',
+  PATIENT = "patient",
-  DOCTOR = 'doctor',
+  DOCTOR = "doctor",
-  STAFF = 'staff',
+  STAFF = "staff",
-  ADMIN = 'admin'
+  ADMIN = "admin",
 }

 // Use generics for reusable components